brizvi4/kickstarter-analysis/README.md

-# An Analysis of Kickstarted Campaigns
+# An Analysis of Kickstarter Campaigns
 Analysis on Kickstarter data to uncover trends